 Government Programs for Mortgage Help and Foreclosure Prevention

 In addition to these state government mortgage assistance programs, most states also have non-profit law firms that can provide free foreclosure counseling and help.
-Click here to find a law firm in your state.
+Attorneys are paid for using government grants.
+Click here to find a free law firm in your state.

 The firms receive funding from the federal government Legal Services Corporation as well as other state and government grants.
 Lawyers and legal professionals will work directly with the homeowner and their lender to explore various foreclosure prevention programs.
 This can range from mortgage assistance programs, state government mandated mediation services and other options that can help them save their home.